orionrobots/orionrobots.github.io/wiki/building_tips.md

 </p>
 <h2  id="Next_Steps">Next Steps</h2>
 <ul><li> <a class="wiki" href="/wiki/cad.html" title="Computer Aided Design">CAD</a> and <a class="wiki" href="/wiki/design.html" title="Design">Design</a> - Before you start a complicated build - ensure you design your robot well.
-</li><li> Fixing A Broken Wire<a class="wiki wikinew for-review" title="Create page: Fixing A Broken Wire">?</a> - When a wire is snapped in a Cybot or similar robot kit - how can you repair it?
+</li><li> Fixing A Broken Wire - When a wire is snapped in a Cybot or similar robot kit - how can you repair it?
 </li><li> <a class="wiki" href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Robot Tools</a> - What do you need for the job?
 </li><li> <a class="wiki" href="/wiki/damaged_screw_head.html" title="Getting out that really stubborn screw or bolt">Damaged Screw Head</a> - Broken screw heads are tough - how can you get them out.
-</li><li> <a class="wiki" href="/wiki/retreiving_dropped_screws.html" title="What to do when you drop a screw, nut or bolt into the gubbins of a machine">Retreiving Dropped Screws</a> - Getting to that screw you dropped deep in the gubbins of your robot.
+</li><li> <a class="wiki" href="/wiki/retreiving_dropped_screws.html" title="What to do when you drop a screw, nut or bolt into the gubbins of a machine">Retrieving Dropped Screws</a> - Getting to that screw you dropped deep in the gubbins of your robot.
 </li><li> <a class="wiki" href="/wiki/choosing_a_glue.html" title="Choosing the right glue, for the right job">Choosing A Glue</a> - There are a number of glues you can use - which should you choose and why?
 </li><li> <a class="wiki" href="/wiki/printed_circuit_boards.html" title="Printed Circuit Boards">Printed Circuit Boards</a> - Sooner or later you will need to think about this for advanced circuit design.
 </li><li> <a class="wiki" href="/wiki/part_reuse.html" title="Part Reuse">Part Reuse</a> and <a class="wiki" href="/wiki/modular_robot_design.html" title="Modular Robot Design">Modular Robot Design</a> are two areas that every robot builder should familiarise themselves with.